prvdmwrong/prvdmwrong/README.md

 the heavy lifting so you can build better games.
 Zero bloat, plugins, or lock-in required.

 Want to learn more?
-[Get going with the Prvd 'M Wrong on rails tutorial.][Jebaited]
+[Get going with the Prvd 'M Wrong on rails tutorial.][Learn]

 ## Contributing